mgkram4/Camera-Pose-Game---MediaPipe/README.md

 - The game will cycle through 10 random exercises.
 - Press 'q' to quit the game at any time.

+## How It Works

+The game uses MediaPipe's pose detection to track your body's key points.
+It then analyzes these points to determine if you're performing the requested exercise correctly.
+The game randomly selects exercises and keeps track of your score as you complete them.

 ## Customization

-You can easily add new exercises or modify the existing ones by editing the detection functions in the script.
+You can easily add new exercises or modify the existing ones by editing the detection functions in `main.py`.
+To add a new exercise:

+1. Create a new detection function (e.g., `detect_new_exercise(landmarks)`)
+2. Add the new exercise to the `exercises` list
+3. Add a new condition in the main loop to check for the new exercise

 ## Contributing